jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  CAA issue Property

-If the issue Property Tag is present in the Relevant RRSet for a Domain Name, it is a request that Issuers
+If the issue Property Tag is present in the Relevant RRSet for a Fully-Qualified Domain Name, it is a request that Issuers

-1. Perform CAA issue restriction processing for the Domain Name, and
+1. Perform CAA issue restriction processing for the FQDN, and
-2. Grant authorization to issue certificates containing that Domain Name to the holder of the issuer-domain-name or a party acting under the explicit authority of the holder of the issuer-domain-name.
+2. Grant authorization to issue certificates containing that FQDN to the holder of the issuer-domain-name or a party acting under the explicit authority of the holder of the issuer-domain-name.